dpnolan/ageron/README.md

 # ageron
-Examples and work with A Geron's Hand on Scikit Learn and Tensorflow for Machine Learning, first edition
+Examples and work with A Geron's Hands-on Scikit Learn and Tensorflow for Machine Learning, first edition